 On 13 October 2025, six outstanding graduates of Austrian art universities were honoured with the first-ever A4 – Austrian Art Alumni Award.
-This joint initiative by public art universities and the Federal Ministry for Women, Science and Research (BMFWF) supports artistic careers at the threshold between study and professional practice.
+This joint initiative by public art universities and the Federal Ministry for Women, Science and Research (BMFWF) supports young artistic who are transitioning from study into professional practice.

 Alek Niemiro, a graduate of the Thomas Bernhard Institute for Acting, Directing and Applied Theatre at the Mozarteum University in Salzburg, was honoured for his directing project Last Hour of Resistance, which deals with social upheaval, collective trauma and the question of individual responsibility in times of turmoil.